Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 The Ripple Effects of Untreated Depression

-Increase your risk of pregnancy complications, including preterm birth and low birth weight.
-Affect your baby's stress response systems and emotional regulation.
-Significantly increase your likelihood of developing postpartum depression.
-Impact your ability to make informed decisions about your birth and early parenting.
-Strain your relationships at a time when you need support most.
+Understanding the consequences of untreated prenatal depression can make it easier to give yourself permission to seek help.
+Beyond immediate suffering, untreated depression can increase risk of preterm birth and low birth weight, affect your baby's stress response and emotional development, significantly increase your likelihood of postpartum depression, and strain your relationships at a time when you need support most.

-These aren't meant to scare you but to reinforce that treating prenatal depression isn't selfish or optional—it's essential healthcare for both you and your baby.
+Treating prenatal depression isn't selfish or optional.
+It's essential healthcare for both you and your baby.

 Building Your Postpartum Mental Health Plan

-Part of treating third-trimester depression involves preparing for the postpartum period.
-The transition after birth brings its own challenges: hormonal crashes, sleep deprivation, physical recovery, and the reality of caring for a newborn.
+Treating third-trimester depression includes preparing for what comes after.
+The postpartum period brings its own challenges: hormonal shifts, sleep deprivation, physical recovery, and the reality of caring for a newborn.

-If you're already working with a perinatal mental health specialist during pregnancy, they can help you prepare for this transition and ensure continuity of care.
+If you're already working with a perinatal specialist during pregnancy, they can help ensure continuity of care through the transition.

 The Courage to Ask for Help

 Perhaps the hardest part of dealing with third-trimester depression is overcoming the shame and fear that prevent you from asking for help.
-You might worry that admitting you're struggling makes you seem ungrateful or unfit to be a parent.
-You might fear that seeking mental health treatment will somehow be documented and used against you.
+You might worry that admitting you're struggling makes you seem ungrateful, or that seeking mental health treatment will somehow be used against you.

-These fears are understandable but largely unfounded.
+These fears are largely unfounded.
 Seeking mental health care during pregnancy is increasingly common and widely supported by medical professionals.
 It's seen as responsible self-care, not a red flag.

-The courage to ask for help doesn't feel courageous in the moment—it often feels scary and vulnerable.
-But it's one of the bravest things you can do, both for yourself and for your baby.
+The courage to ask for help doesn't feel courageous in the moment β it usually feels scary and vulnerable.
+But it's one of the bravest things you can do, for yourself and for your baby.

 You're Not Broken